tighov/tighov.link/content/Hosting-a-Secure-Static-Website-on-AWS-S3-using-Terraform.md

 ```
 variable "domain_name" {
   type        = string
-  description = "The domain name for the website."
+  description = "Name of the domain"
 }

-variable "bucket_name" {
+variable "region" {
   type        = string
-  description = "The name of the bucket without the www. prefix.
-Normally domain_name."
+  description = "The AWS region to create the bucket in."
 }
 variable "common_tags" {
   description = "Common tags you want applied to all components."
 }